In this article, I will show you how you can get started quickly with the new Twitter API v2. The new API provides exciting new features such as:

 - Support for retrieving entire conversation thread using conversation_id parameter with the search Tweets and filtered stream endpoints

-In order to get started with the new Twitter API, you need an approved developer account.
-If you do not have one yet, you can apply for one.
-Once you have an approved developer account, proceed to the next step.
+In order to get started with the new Twitter API, you need a developer account.
+If you do not have one yet, you can sign up for one.

 Step 2: Create a Project and connect an App